shinyquagsire23/monado/doc/changes/README.md

 Markdown-formatted text describing the change briefly.
 Reference metadata will be used to automatically add links to associated issues/merge requests/pull requests, so no need to add these in your fragment text.
-The simplest changelog fragment just contains one line of Markdown text describing the change:
+The simplest changelog fragment contains one line of Markdown text describing the change:

 ```md
 Here the author of a change has written some text about it.
 ```

-(If you change the template in your Proclamation config file, your project can use a different markup format than Markdown.)

 ### References